About Real Cider & Perry

 What is Real Cider & Perry?

 CAMRA defines real Cider or Perry as being fermented from the whole juice of fresh pressed apples or pears, without the use of concentrated or chaptalised juices.
+It is shocking that many certain commercial ciders can have as little as 35% actual apple juice, the rest is water and sugars – this percentage is set by HMRC as a minimum.
+Good quality real cider and Perry will be 90% or more juice content.

-With the number of outlets for real cider diminishing, even in the West Country, and the situation with perry (which is made from pears) even worse, CAMRA set up a cider and perry committee to inform consumers about the choice of real cider and perry available and to encourage the producers to continue production.
+CAMRA set up a cider and perry committee to inform consumers about the choice of real cider and perry available and to encourage the producers to continue production.

-CAMRA would like to encourage all pubs to stock at least one real cider or perry preferably if possible from a local stockist.
+CAMRA would like to encourage all pubs to stock at least one real cider or perry preferably, if possible, from a local stockist.
 There are now cider producers all round the country and not just the traditional cider counties of Devon, Somerset and Herefordshire.

-Unlike real ale production, which can happen at any time of the year, real cider & perry can only be made when the fruit is ripe.
+Unlike real ale production, which brewing can happen at any time of the year, real cider & perry can only be made when the fruit is ripe.
 October is a very active time for producers, especially for those who make only a small amount of cider.
 Harvest time for cider fruit is roughly from September to November and by October production is in full flow.

 Cider Alive in SE London